apache/incubator-heron/website/content/docs/operators/heron-cli.md

 ### Version

-Run the `version` command at any time to see which version of `heron-cli` you're
+Run the `version` command at any time to see which version of `heron` you're
 using:

 ```bash